BashiirHagi/AWS-Projects/README.md

 I then created a route table and connected the private and public subnets to it

 I added a route on the route table to allow traffic to the internet gateway (IGW) with target 0.0.0.0/0.
-Instances in the public and private subent will be able to connect to the internet now.
+Instances in the public and private subnet will be able to connect to the internet now.